bielnebot/LOCATE/README.md

 ### Prepare distance to shore data

 Scripts have been provided in the `scripts` folder to prepare the data step-by-step to use the beaching kernel based on the distance to shore parameter.
 For this, it is necessary to have (if possible) high-resolution shoreline data converted to a polygon in CSV format.
-In this case, the data were downloaded as a shapefile (not included) and processed using the open-source QGIS software to export as a CSV file (included).
+In this case, the data were downloaded as a shapefile (not included) and processed using the open-source QGIS software to export as a CSV file (not included).

 `1_coastline_coords.py` reads and saves the coastline data.